 ABOUT THE AUTHOR

-Neeraj Agarwal, MD, is Professor of Medicine and Presidential Endowed Chair of Cancer Research at the Huntsman Cancer Institute (HCI) at the University of Utah in Salt Lake City.
-He also directs the Genitourinary Oncology Program, and the Center of Investigational Therapeutics at HCI.
+Neeraj Agarwal, MD, FASCO, is a Professor of Medicine and Presidential Endowed Chair of Cancer Research at the Huntsman Cancer Institute (HCI) at the University of Utah in Salt Lake City.
+He also directs the Genitourinary Oncology Program and the Center for Investigational Therapeutics at HCI.
+Dr. Agarwal also serves as the Senior Director (Associate Director) of Clinical Research, overseeing clinical and late translation research at the HCI, an NCI-designated comprehensive cancer center.